ssh0/dotfiles/README.md

 This repository contains my dotfiles.

+I use dotfiles manager [dot](https://github.com/ssh0/dot) in order to:

+* Set symbolic links
-I use [dot](https://github.com/ssh0/dot) in order to set symbolic link to add new file to this repository and to deal with machine specific configurations.
+* Add new file to this repository
+* Switch machine specific configurations

 Contents
 ========